anhthi-ieig/aws-docs/3. Compute/AWS Lambda.md

 - AWS lambda has a `maximum execution time of 15 minutes`

-- You will `be charged base on the duration and number of request` but the `free usage tier includes 1 million requests each month`
+- You will `be charged base on the duration and number of requests` but the `free usage tier includes 1 million requests each month`

+- AWS Lambda natively supports

+  - Java
+  - C#
+  - Node.js
+  - Python
+  - Ruby
+  - Go
+  - PowerShell